anuj63bharti/ProjectBonds_TimeSeriesForecasting/README.md

 #### p,d,q Hyperparameters
 We use auto_arima function to calculate p,d,q value.
 We use re(regex) to store the summary of auto_arima in string format. then use "re.findall()" funtion to collect the value of p,d,q values.
 The downpoint of using this auto_arima function is that it runs two times when the programes gets executed.
 It calculate the hyperparameter values for both SGB and IRFC data.
 ### ARIMA
-This part is where the data is taken and then fit & predict.
+This part is where the data is taken and then fit & predict.<br>
+This is for 12 months.
 ![Actual Data vs Predicted Data](https://github.com/tuhinbasu/Project_Bonds/blob/main/img/actualvspred.PNG)
 ### Model Evaluation
 #### SGB